liquidctl/liquidctl/docs/developer/process.md

 changes.

-Each module contains the copyright notice and a [short SPDX license identifier] to unambiguously yet concisely indelicate the applicable license.
+Each module contains the copyright notice and a [short SPDX license identifier] to unambiguously yet concisely indicate the applicable license.
 The copyright notice should explicitly list the most important contributors to the module, and then end with "and contributors".
 Contributors are encouraged to update these notices when submitting major changes to modules.